songyandong/documentation/guide/Four_Proof_Algorithms.md

 5. From received $R_{c}$ and $Path_{RC-RT}$, $V$ generates the Merkle tree root hash $RT'$, if $RT'$ matches the original root hash received from $U$, i.e. $RT' == RT$, the proof has succeeded, otherwise the proof has failed.

 ## Proof-of-Download (PoD)
-Proof-of-Download (PoD) provides a way to verify that Data $D$ has been correctly downloaded from Lessor $L$ to User $U$.
+Proof-of-Download (PoD) provides a way to verify that Data $D$ has been correctly downloaded from miner $L$ to User $U$.
 The procedure of PoD is described below.

 ![Proof-of-Download](../images/guide/PoD.png)
 <p style="font-size:14px; text-align:center;">Proof-of-Download</p>